maboef/UoW-data-visualisation/READme.md

     - Some shifts in the amount of offenses per drug during the week can be seen, with especially amphetamines being relatively more common in offense reports during the weekend.
 Surprisingly, cocaine related offenses are least common on saturdays.

-    What types of drug offenses are most common?

     Categories:
     	- Sale (sale or possession with intent of sale
     	- Possession (simple possession for use)